-7.3.13.2 AWSA with Voluntary Decrementing Enabled Causes Oscillations
+7.3.13.2.
+AWSA with Voluntary Decrementing Enabled Causes Oscillations

 It is possible for the voluntary decrementing feature of the automatic working set adjustment to cause processes to go into a form of oscillation where the working set sizes never stabilize, but keep growing and shrinking while accompanied by page faulting.
 When you observe this situation, through the SHOW PROCESS/CONTINUOUS display, you should disable voluntary decrementing by setting PFRATL=0.
-See Section 11.8.
+See Section 11.8, "Disable Voluntary Decrementing".

-7.3.13.3 AWSA Shrinks Working Sets Too Quickly
+7.3.13.3.
+AWSA Shrinks Working Sets Too Quickly

 From the SHOW PROCESS/CONTINUOUS display, you can also determine if the voluntary decrementing feature of automatic working set adjustment is shrinking the working sets too quickly.
 In that event, you should consider decreasing WSDEC and decreasing PFRATL.
-See Section 11.9.
+See Section 11.9, "Tune Voluntary Decrementing".

-7.3.13.4 AWSA Needs Voluntary Decrementing Enabled
+7.3.13.4.
+AWSA Needs Voluntary Decrementing Enabled

 You might observe the case of one or more processes that rapidly achieve a very large working set count and then maintain that size over some period of time.
 However, you know or suspect that those processes should not require that much memory continuously.
 Although those processes are not page faulting, other processes are.
 You should check whether voluntary decrementing is turned off (PFRATL=0 and optionally WSDEC=0).
-See Figure A-6.
+See Figure A.6, "Investigating Excessive Paging-Phase IV".
 It may be that, for your work load, voluntary decrementing would bring about improvement since it is time based, not load based.
-You could enable voluntary decrementing according to the suggestions in Section 11.10 to see if any improvement is forthcoming.
+You could enable voluntary decrementing according to the suggestions in Section 11.10, "Turn on Voluntary Decrementing" to see if any improvement is forthcoming.